Email FacebookTwitterMenu burgerClose thin

 Adjust elements of the deadline and investment plans as you go.
 If your client can afford more or less, you might want to change your assumptions about how they will fund their investments.
 Ideally, you can find a middle ground where you build a series of targets, deadlines and investments around a financial plan that your client can sustain.

-Work Long-Term
+Think Long-Term

 Monitor your client’s portfolios and their progress, and revise the plan as conditions change.
 Sometimes, things will change with your client.
 Sometimes, portfolio returns will fluctuate.
 A lot can happen over time, so making a plan is just the very first step.

-Goals-Based vs. Cash Flow vs. Comprehensive
+Goals-Based vs. Cash-Flow vs. Comprehensive

 Goals-based financial planning is just one of many ways that you can approach your client’s portfolio.
 Two of the other most popular are cash flow and comprehensive financial plans.

-Cash flow financial planning is, essentially, about budgeting.
+This type of planning is, essentially, about budgeting.
 You take a client’s income and financial position into account, and build a plan around maintaining their spending needs and lifestyle.
 This is a plan that helps make sure that your client can continue to live in security and comfort, one that emphasizes their day-to-day needs.

 Bottom Line